Gadgetoid/pi400kb/README.md

 Your keyboard input will be detached from your Pi while it's forwarded to your host computer.

-Press `Ctrl + Raspberry` to exit and restore your keyboard on the Pi.
+Press `Ctrl + Raspberry` to grab/release your keyboard and mouse, switching between local use and USB.

 ### Mouse Support